dragongling/CelesteExtractor/README.md

 Usage
 -----

 Just download the project and use `dotnet run` to run the code.
 Pass in paths to Celeste data files as arguments in order to convert them.
-For example:
+For example, to convert all Celeste graphics assets (this will take a few minutes):

 ```
 cd ~/Downloads/CelesteExtractor/CelesteExtractor
-cp -r ~/Library/Application\ Support/Steam/steamapps/common/Celeste/Content/Graphics/Atlases/Portraits/madeline ~/Desktop
+cp -r ~/Library/Application\ Support/Steam/steamapps/common/Celeste/Content/Graphics/Atlases/ ~/Desktop
-dotnet run ~/Desktop/madeline/*.data
+dotnet run `find /Users/brian/Desktop/Atlases/ -type f -name "*.data"`
 ```

-The converted .png files will be placed in the same directory as the original files.
+Each converted .png file will be placed in the same directory as its original .data file.

 License
 -------